by Andrea M. Darcy

 If your therapist thinks, after several sessions of working together, that you are a candidate for a diagnosis?
 They can then refer you on to a psychiatrist.
 Otherwise, you can work together to find healthy coping skills that see you manage your emotions and reactions and save your relationships.

 Time to talk to someone about your emotional instability?
-We connect you with psychiatrists who can diagnose borderline personality disorder and with top London BPD talk therapists.
+We connect you with psychiatrists and with top London BPD talk therapists.
 Or find psychotherapists UK-wide on our booking platform now.

 Andrea M. Darcy is a mental health and wellbeing expert.
 She often writes about trauma, relationships, and ADHD, and runs a consultancy advising people on how to plan their therapy journey.
 Find her on Instagram @am_darcy